 There are multiple advantages to using cluster sampling.
 Here they are:

-- Consumes less time and cost: Sampling of geographically divided groups requires less work, time, and cost.
+- Consumes less time and cost: Sampling of geographic segmentation divided groups requires less work, time, and cost.
 It’s a highly economical method to observe clusters instead of randomly doing them throughout a particular region by allocating a limited number of resources to those selected clusters.

 - Convenient access: Researchers can choose large samples with this convenience sampling technique, and that’ll increase accessibility to various clusters.